 Chinese polysilicon giant Daqo New Energy’s plan to relentlessly bear down on the price of the raw material for PV panels passed another milestone today, with news that the latest phase of its production ramp up is operating at full capacity and ahead of schedule.

-The completion of Phase 3B of the Chongqing-based company’s strategy takes its production capacity up to 30,000 MT, and also triggers an arrangement with its local electricity supplier in Xinjiang for cheaper power supply.
+The completion of Phase 3B of the Chongqing-based company’s strategy takes its production capacity up to 30,000 MT, and also triggers an arrangement with its electricity supplier in Xinjiang for cheaper power supply.

 In line with the terms of that arrangement, Daqo announced in a press release this morning, the company expects to be manufacturing polysilicon for just $7.50/kg at some point in the first three months of the Western new year.